ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_authentication_flows.md

 - Data Holders **MUST** support FAPI 1.0 Advanced Profile (**[[FAPI-1.0-Advanced]](#nref-FAPI-1-0-Advanced)**).
 - Data Holders **MUST** support Authorization Code Flow.
-- Data Holders **MUST** request a user identifier that can uniquely identify the customer and that is already known by the customer in the redirected page
+- Data Holders **MUST** request a user identifier that can uniquely identify the customer and that is already known by the customer in the redirected page.
-- Data Holders **MUST NOT** request that the customer enter an existing password in the redirected page
+- Data Holders **MUST NOT** request that the customer enter an existing password in the redirected page.
-- Data Holders **MUST** provide a one-time password (OTP) to the customer through an existing channel or mechanism that the customer can then enter into the redirected page
+- Data Holders **MUST** provide a one-time password (OTP) to the customer through an existing channel or mechanism that the customer can then enter into the redirected page.
-- The delivery mechanism for the OTP is at the discretion of the Data Holder but **MUST** align to existing and preferred channels for the customer and **MUST NOT** introduce unwarranted friction into the authentication process
+- The delivery mechanism for the OTP is at the discretion of the Data Holder but **MUST** align to existing and preferred channels for the customer and **MUST NOT** introduce unwarranted friction into the authentication process.
-- Data Holders **SHOULD** implement additional controls to minimise the risk of interception of the OTP through the selected delivery mechanism
+- Data Holders **SHOULD** implement additional controls to minimise the risk of interception of the OTP through the selected delivery mechanism.
-- The provided OTP **MUST** be used only for authentication for CDR based sharing and **MUST NOT** be usable for the authorisation of other transactions or actions
+- The provided OTP **MUST** be used only for authentication for CDR based sharing and **MUST NOT** be usable for the authorisation of other transactions or actions.
 - The provided OTP **MUST** be invalidated after a period of time at the discretion of the Data Holder.
-This expiry period **SHOULD** facilitate enough time for the customer to reasonably complete the authorisation process
+This expiry period **SHOULD** facilitate enough time for the customer to reasonably complete the authorisation process.
-- The provided OTP **MUST** be numeric digits and be between 4 and 6 digits in length
+- The provided OTP **MUST** be numeric digits and be between 4 and 6 digits in length.
-- The algorithm for the creation of the OTP is at the discretion of the Data Holder but **SHOULD** incorporate a level of pseudorandomness appropriate for the use case
+- The algorithm for the creation of the OTP is at the discretion of the Data Holder but **SHOULD** incorporate a level of pseudorandomness appropriate for the use case.
 - Data Holders **SHOULD** implement additional controls to minimise the risk of enumeration attacks via the redirect page.

 **From May 12th 2025**,

-- Data Holders **SHALL** require the value of `response_type` described in [**[RFC6749]**](#nref-RFC6749) to be `code`
+- Data Holders **SHALL** require the value of _response_type_ described in [**[RFC6749]**](#nref-RFC6749) to be `code`

 In line with CDR Rule 4.24 on restrictions when asking CDR consumers to authorise disclosure of CDR data, unwarranted friction for OTP delivery is considered to include: